mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```

 This code sets the branch labelled with 1 to out-of-service.
-For example, the DC nodal matrix has the following form:
+For example, the nodal matrix in the DC framework has the following form:
 ```@repl statusBranch
 system.dcModel.nodalMatrix
 ```